Find Trade Colleges

 The states with the most job growth for HR Assistant are Utah, Nevada, and Washington.
 Watch out if you plan on working in Vermont, Maine, or Kansas.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a HR Assistant
+Salary for a HR Assistant

-The typical yearly salary for Human Resources Assistants is somewhere between $27,610 and $58,200.
+Human Resources Assistants make between $27,610 and $58,200 a year.

 undefined